mikewng/graphnotelm/README.md

 ## Planned Integrations
 ### WaniKani API and Progress Integration
 I am a daily user of WaniKani, which is a flashcards review platform for learning Japanese Kanji and Vocabulary in a curated way.
-This integration aims to get a list of all the current user's learning kanji and vocab.
+This integration aims to get a list of all the current user's learning kanji and vocab alongside the current mastery of the vocab/kanji as a numerical value.
 Relationship edges will be automatically linked between vocab and kanji.
 This is simply an API call fetch to the WaniKani API and an adapter layer that transforms the data into a NoteGraph document, which then loads to an existing or new NoteGraph.

 ## Process